nxenon/DevSecOps/Develop/Secure-Coding/OWASP-Secure-Coding-Practices.md

 57. If using third party code for authentication, inspect the code carefully to ensure it is not affected by any malicious code

 ### Session Management
+58. Use the server or framework's session management controls.
+59. Session identifier creation must always be done on a trusted system e.g. `Server`
+60. Session management controls should use well vetted algorithms that ensure sufficiently random session identifiers
+61. Set the `domain` and `path` for cookies containing authenticated session identifiers to an appropriately restricted value for the site
+62. Logout functionality should `fully` terminate the associated session or connection
+63. Logout functionality should be available from `all pages protected by authorization`
+64. Establish a session inactivity timeout that is a short as possible
+    - Balance `Risk` & `Business Functional` requirement\
+    - In most cases, it should be `no more than several hours`
+65. Disallow persistent logins and enforce periodic session terminations, even when the session is active
+    - user should receive notification to mitigate negative impact
+66. If a session was established before login:
+    - close the session first
+    - then establish a new session
+67. Generate a new session ID on any re-authentication
+68. Do not allow concurrent logins with the same user ID
+69. Do not expose session IDs in `URLs`, `error messages` or `logs`
+    - session IDs should only be located in HTTP Cookie header.
+    - Do not pass it as a GET parameter
+70. Protect server side session data from unauthorized access: `appropriate access control on server`
+71. Generate a new session ID and deactivate the old ones periodically: `avoid session hijacking`
+72. generate new session ID if the connection changes from HTTP to HTTPS
+73. Supplement standard session management for sensitive server-side operations, like account management, by utilizing per-session strong random tokens or parameters.
+This method can be used to prevent Cross Site Request Forgery attacks
+74. Supplement standard session management for highly sensitive or critical operations by utilizing per-request, as opposed to per-session, strong random tokens or parameters
+75. Set the `secure` attribute for cookies transmitted ofr HTTPS
+76. Set cookies with the `HttpOnly` attribute, unless you specifically require client-side access to cookie

 ### Access Control